-Your Forever Houseboat comes equipped with several safety systems and includes safety equipment for your use.
-When you take charge of your new watercraft, it is important to become familiar with the on-board systems and equipment, understand their proper use, and the location of all equipment on board your vessel.
-Your houseboat instructor will review each of these items and systems with you thoroughly allowing time for any questions you may have.
+Your houseboat comes equipped with several safety systems and includes safety equipment for your use.
+When you take charge of your new watercraft, it is important to become familiar with the on-board systems and equipment, understand their proper use and the location of all equipment on your vessel.
+Your houseboat instructor will review each of these items and systems with you thoroughly, allowing time for any questions you may have.

 When you arrive at the marina for your houseboat orientation, a qualified and experienced Houseboat Instructor will review all safety equipment and systems with you.
 Most “Captains” find it helpful to assign one or two more “Mates” to take part in this important orientation.

 Your houseboat will be equipped with multiple smoke detectors throughout.
 You will test and review the location of your smoke detectors during your houseboat tour prior to departure from the marina.

 Smoke detectors are installed in all cabins, hallways and living areas of your houseboat.
 Detectors are extremely sensitive to even minimal levels of CO and will beep and flash to alert you to the presence of CO so that you can take the appropriate action.

 CO Detectors play an important role in houseboating safety: Carbon monoxide is colorless, odorless, tasteless and mixes evenly with air.
 It enters your bloodstream through the lungs and displaces the oxygen that your body needs.
 Early symptoms of carbon monoxide poisoning include: irritated eyes, headache, nausea, weakness and dizziness.
 These symptoms are often confused with seasickness or too much sun.
 Prolonged exposure can lead to serious illness or death so it is important to know when to take action.